tumagonx/nwjs_docs_old/Building-node-webkit.md

        },
     ]

-`dbc6308eb7` is in fact the last commit hash of [my chromium repository](https://github.com/zcbenz/chromium), change it as you will.

-Finally sync code under `node-webkit` (it would spend a few hours depending on your network condition):
+Finally sync code under `node-webkit` directory (where `.gclient` resides), it would spend a few hours depending on your network condition:

     gclient sync